snowdriftcoop/snowdrift/BUILD.md

 # Building and Running Snowdrift

-Snowdrift has been built successfully on GNU/Linux distributions of all sorts and on OS X.
+Snowdrift has been built successfully on many GNU/Linux distros and on macOS.

 Windows and \*BSD distributions are not currently supported, but we will assist any efforts to add such support.
 See below for partial setup instructions.